API Access

 Preparation

-You will need Python 3.6 or greater and dataflows library to run the script
+You will need Python 3.12 or greater to run the script

 To update the data run the process script locally: